mladicstefan/matrix/README.md

 * **Custom buffer management** – Understanding memory patterns in network programming and avoiding unnecessary allocations
 * **Edge-triggered epoll** – Diving into the performance differences between level-triggered and edge-triggered event handling

-This was built to understand low-level networking concepts and concurrent I/O patterns.
+This was built to understand low-level networking concepts, concurrent I/O patterns and webserver security and penetration testing.
 Definitely has rough edges and missing production concerns like TLS and rate limiting which is currently handled by NGINX acting as a reverse proxy.
 ---